Street Sense (newspaper)

 Street Sense is a weekly street newspaper sold by self-employed homeless distributors ("vendors") on the streets of Washington, D.C., the capital city of the United States.
 It is published by the 501(c)(3) nonprofit Street Sense Media, which also produces documentary filmmaking, photography, theatre, illustration and poetry.
 The organization says this media, most of which is created by homeless and formerly homeless people, is designed to break down stereotypes and educate the community.

 Street Sense Media is a member of the International Network of Street Papers and the Institute for Nonprofit News.

 Newspaper

-The 16-page publication features original news reporting, opinion articles and artwork focused on issues of homelessness and poverty.
-It is produced by a portion of the paper's vendors, volunteer freelancers, student interns and paid staff.
+The newspaper is a collaborative effort between homeless vendors, freelancers, and staff, focusing on issues of homelessness and poverty.
+It provides a "no-barrier" work opportunity for homeless individuals, fostering community engagement and social conversation.

-Distributing the newspaper is a "no-barrier" work opportunity designed for homeless and formerly homeless people.
-After completion of a simple training session, vendors work as independent contractors, purchasing newspapers from the organization for a wholesale price to cover printing costs and reselling them for a marked-up "suggested donation."

-A secondary goal of this model is to create conversation and build community between housed and unhoused people.